When to Bring UXO Expertise into a Geotechnical Project Timeline

 How Brimstone Can Help

-Brimstone works with geotechnical teams across the UK to ensure that UXO risk is managed proportionately at every stage of a project.
-Our services range from rapid-turnaround preliminary assessments to in-depth risk analysis, borehole supervision and on-site support.
-In each case, the aim is the same: to allow geotechnical works to proceed safely, smoothly and without unnecessary disruption.
+Brimstone works with geotechnical teams across the UK to ensure UXO risk is managed proportionately at every stage of a project.
+The earlier that risk is considered in a programme, the more proportionate and cost-effective the response.
+Whether you need a rapid-turnaround preliminary risk assessment, a detailed assessment ahead of ground investigation, or on-site engineer support during intrusive works, our aim is the same: to allow geotechnical works to proceed safely, smoothly, and on schedule.

 "*" indicates required fields